juliaguida/oystercard/final_projects/README.md

 ## Development workflow

-Remember to use a [development workflow](https://github.com/makersacademy/course/blob/master/pills/development_workflow.md) similar to the one you used for Makersbnb and practice projects.
+Remember to use a [development workflow](https://github.com/makersacademy/course/blob/master/pills/development_workflow.md) similar to the one you used for MakersBnB and practice projects.

 ## MVP